MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/passwordless-experience.md

 >[!NOTE]
 > RDP sign in defaults to the strong credential used during sign-in.
 However, a suers can select the option *Use a different account* to sign in with a password.
 >
-> *Run as different user* is not impacted by Passwordless experience.
+> *Run as different user* is not impacted by Windows Hello for Business passwordless experience.

 Example of UAC elevation experience: